omar-adel1/Brain-Tumor-Classification/README.md

 The data is sourced from **The Cancer Imaging Archive (TCIA)** and corresponds to the lower-grade glioma collection from **The Cancer Genome Atlas (TCGA)**.

 For more details on the genomic data, please refer to the supplementary materials in this publication: [Comprehensive, Integrative Genomic Analysis of Diffuse Lower-Grade Gliomas](https://www.nejm.org/doi/full/10.1056/NEJMoa1402121).

+### U-Net Model Architecture

+For the segmentation task, the **U-Net** architecture is used to identify tumor regions in MRI images.
+The network follows an encoder-decoder structure, with skip connections between the encoder and decoder layers to retain spatial information.
+The model is trained using the segmentation masks for tumor regions.